Daylily-Zeleen/GD-EOS/README.md

 ## Others

-Thanks to Delano Lourenco.The Godot multiplayer mechanism is base on [epic-online-servies-godot](https://github.com/3ddelano/epic-online-services-godot).
+1. Thanks to Delano Lourenco.The Godot multiplayer mechanism is base on [epic-online-servies-godot](https://github.com/3ddelano/epic-online-services-godot).
+2. Welcome to submit any pr for bug fix or improvement.